-With the research suggesting that up to one-in-three cases could be prevented if people led different lifestyles.
+With the research suggesting that up to one-in-three cases of medical dementia could be prevented if people led different lifestyles.

-Although there is no cure for Alzheimer’s at the moment we can cut down our risk by trying to lead healthier lifestyles.
+Although there is no cure for Alzheimer’s or some of the many other kinds of dementia at the moment we can cut down our risk by trying to lead healthier lifestyles.

 The seven risk factors for developing Alzheimer’s disease are:

 - Lack of education

 - Midlife hypertension (stress)

 Of the seven risk factors mentioned above that put you at a greater risk of Alzheimer’s, the four main risk factors for the disease are a lack of exercise, smoking, depression and poor education.